TrebledJ/trebledj.github.io/content/posts/cybersec/attack-of-the-zip/2024-01-26-attack-of-the-zip.md

 In this subsection, "Arbitrary Read" assumes the user has some way of accessing files on the system.
 For instance, perhaps the system hosts a web server which serves files from a particular directory.
 {% endalert %}

-Let's start with a simple example of a **zip symlink payload**.
+Let's start with a simple example of a zip symlink payload.
 Here's a zip which contains a symlink to `/etc/passwd`.

 ```text
 evil-link-file.zip
 └── passwd.txt         -> /etc/passwd
 ```

-Upload the zip to the playground and let the app unzip it.
-Our filesystem now resembles:
+After uploading the zip and letting the app unzip it, the filesystem now resembles:

 ```text
 app/